nipulshihora/nipulshihora.github.io/_pages/about.md

   - /about.html
 ---

-Nipul Shihora is a dedicated *Library Information Assistant* at ***Learning Resource Centre,* Indian Institute of Technology Indore**.
+I, Nipul Shihora, am a dedicated *Library Information Assistant* at ***Learning Resource Centre,* Indian Institute of Technology Indore**.
-He actively contributes to managing the institute's digital resources, LRC-IT systems, and research support services.
+Actively contributes to managing the institute's digital resources, LRC-IT systems, and research support services.

-He specialises in:
+Specialises in:
 - Library IT infrastructure management
 - Institutional repository and digital archiving
 - RFID-based library automation